-ON THIS PAGE: You will find information about how many people learn they have this type of leukemia each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of leukemia each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other page in this guide, use the colored boxes on the right side of your screen, or click “Next” as the bottom.
+To see other pages, use the menu on the side of your screen.

-The survival rate for people with CLL varies widely according to the stage of the disease (see Stages ) and can range from about one year to more than 20 to 30 years.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of people with CLL is about 79%.
+The survival rate for people with CLL varies widely according to the stage of the disease (see Stages .)
+The five-year survival rate is the percentage of people who survive at least five years after the cancer found.
+Overall, the combined five-year survival rate of people with all stages of CLL is about 84%.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with CLL.
-Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
+Because the survival statistics are measured in five-year intervals, they may not reflect recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2015.